Exoutia/microblog/dev_notes.md

 - From today I am going to make new frontend for the application and adding tailwindcss to it to make it good looking.
 - I am thinking of adding 2fa also in the security purpose.

+### 11/12/2023
+- I have fixed the form and added a button to create and submit post.
+- Now I just need to add some more things to change the whole frontend to catppucin mocha.